|

 If

-you are transporting the body yourself,
+you wish to transport the body yourself,

-apply to your local provincial/territorial
+Resources page or apply to your local

 may be available on-line).
 There